Metzke Invests $22 Million in East Rockingham Manufacturing Plant

 Favorite

-en.Wedoany.com Reported - Drill equipment manufacturer Metzke has announced a $22 million investment to build an advanced manufacturing facility in East Rockingham, Western Australia, to expand capacity and support future growth.
-The new facility will be located on a 20,000-square-meter site, more than 2.5 times larger than its current operations, and will include a 3,500-square-meter dedicated warehouse for large-scale manufacturing, processing, and assembly.
-The family-owned business plans to relocate from its Canning Vale base, where it has operated for over 40 years, to the new site in 2027.
+en.Wedoany.com Reported - Drilling equipment manufacturer Metzke has announced an investment of $22 million to build an advanced manufacturing plant in East Rockingham, Western Australia, expanding capacity to support future growth.
+The new facility will be located on a 20,000-square-meter site, more than 2.5 times larger than its current operations, and will feature a dedicated 3,500-square-meter warehouse for large-scale manufacturing, processing, and assembly.
+The family-owned company plans to relocate from its Canning Vale base, where it has operated for over 40 years, to the new site in 2027.

-Metzke Chairman Sheldon Burt said, "We have reached the limits of our current site.
+Metzke Chairman Sheldon Burt said: "We have reached our limits at the existing site.
 This investment is about building a larger, more advanced operational facility to support our next phase of growth."
 He added that the expanded manufacturing base could enable diversification into new application areas: "Drilling will always be the core and soul of what we do.
 That won't change.
 But this gives us the platform to do more."

-Founded in 1978 by Bruce Metzke and now managed by the third generation of the Burt family, Metzke produces reverse circulation drilling equipment that is sold to Africa, the Americas, Europe, Asia, and Oceania.
-The new manufacturing facility is located on the Western Trade Coast, a state development zone that includes the Westport and Henderson defense areas.
+Founded by Bruce Metzke in 1978 and now managed by the third generation of the Burt family, Metzke produces reverse circulation drilling equipment, with products sold to Africa, the Americas, Europe, Asia, and Oceania.
+The new manufacturing plant is located in the Western Trade Coast, a state development zone that includes Westport and the Henderson defence precinct.
 Burt emphasized the commitment to local manufacturing: "We are investing here because we believe in the future of advanced manufacturing in this country.
-In an increasingly uncertain global environment, it is crucial to sustain and grow Australia's sovereign manufacturing capabilities."
+In an increasingly uncertain global environment, it is critical to maintain and grow Australia's sovereign manufacturing capabilities."

-Metzke is collaborating on this project with the construction, development, and investment company Commercial & General Group.
-Fund manager Mitch Stone said, "We are delighted to partner with market leader Metzke to support Western Australian industry and expand its capabilities in a state-of-the-art facility."
-The new East Rockingham manufacturing facility is expected to begin operations in the second quarter of 2027.
+Metzke is partnering with Commercial & General Group, a construction, development, and investment company, on this project.
+Fund manager Mitch Stone said: "We are delighted to collaborate with market leader Metzke to support Western Australian industry in expanding its capabilities within a state-of-the-art facility."
+The new East Rockingham manufacturing plant is expected to begin operations in the second quarter of 2027.

 This article is compiled by Wedoany.
 All AI citations must indicate the source as "Wedoany".
 If there is any infringement or other issues, please notify us promptly, and we will modify or delete it accordingly.
 Email: news@wedoany.com